plone/buildout.coredev/plips/reviews/plip1483-retina-image-scales-review-thet.rst

 - Looked at rendered output + source.

-- Did the same with "Retine mode" disabled.
+- Did the same with "Retina mode" disabled.

 Here are some Screenshots from my test: